typestyle/typestyle.github.io/src/docs/why.md

 ## Concept: Deduping

-It is safe to call `style` with the same object strucure again and again (e.g. from within a react render function) as it doesn't generate new CSS if its not required this is shown below:
+It is safe to call `style` with the same object strucure again and again (e.g. from within a react render function) as it doesn't generate new CSS if it's not required this is shown below:

 ```play
 import {style} from 'typestyle';